jwaliszko/ExpressiveAnnotations/README.md

 public DateTime?
 ReturnDate { get; set; }
 ```

- Here we are not validating requirement condition as previously.
-This attribute puts restriction for return date, if such is provided.
-This date needs to be greater than or equal to the date given in target value.
-The second thing shown here is possibility of dynamic extraction of target values from backing fields, by providing their names inside square brackets `[]` (here the value from today field is extracted).
-Therefore, not only hardcoded values are accepted (date can be hardcoded as RFC 2822 or ISO 8601 formatted string).
-Comparing to the previous examples, this one introduces in addition the usage of explicitly provided relational operator.
-Such operator indicates relationship between dependent field value and target value.
-If relational operator is not explicitly provided, relationship is by default defined by equality operator `==` (just like in the preceding examples).
+ Here return date needs to be greater than or equal to the date given in target value.
+This time we are not validating field requirement as before.
+Now attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-empty field).

+ The second thing shown here is the possibility of dynamic extraction of target values from backing fields, by providing their names inside square brackets `[]` (here today field value is extracted).
+Therefore not only hardcoded values are accepted as target values (nevertheless date can be hardcoded as RFC 2822 or ISO 8601 formatted string).

+ Comparing to the previous examples, this one introduces in addition one more new concept, namely the usage of explicitly provided relational operators.
+Such operators indicate relationships between dependent fields values and corresponding target values.
+If relational operators are not explicitly provided, relationships are by default defined by equality operator `==` (just like in the preceding examples).

 * More complex (using logical expressions):